George Aloysius Carrell: Priesthood

 Carrell was ordained to the priesthood for the Diocese of Philadelphia on December 20, 1827, at St. Augustine's Church in Philadelphia by Bishop Henry Conwell.
 After his ordination, the diocese assigned him as a curate at St. Augustine's Parish, then sent him to a mission church in New Jersey.
 Six years later, Carrell was appointed pastor of Holy Trinity parish in Philadelphia.
-He was then assigned as pastor to a parish inWilmington, Delaware, also supervising mission churches in West Chester, Pennsylvania and New Castle, Delaware.
+He was then assigned as pastor to a parish in Wilmington, Delaware, also supervising mission churches in West Chester, Pennsylvania and New Castle, Delaware.
 At that time, Delaware was part of the archdiocese.

 Carrell's pastoral work earned him the praise of his parishioners, Bishop Francis Patrick Kenrick and Quakers in Philadelphia.
 While serving in Wilmington, he established a boarding and day school for girls under the supervision of the Sisters of Charity, and a school for boys.
 Carrell also spent time assisting the pastors of St. Augustine's Parish and of St. Paul's Church in Pittsburgh.

-In 1835, Carrell decided to reapply for membership with the Jesuits.
-The Jesuits accepted him again, sending Carrell to their novitiate in Florissant, Missouri.
+In 1835, Carrell decided to reapply for membership with the Jesuits.The Jesuits accepted him again, sending Carrell to their novitiate in Florissant, Missouri.
 Two years later, they assigned him as a scholastic in St. Louis, Missouri.
 He was soon appointed a professor in Saint Louis University, and afterwards as pastor of the College Church of St. Francis Xavier in 1843, Carrell was appointed rector of Saint Louis University.
 In 1847, the Jesuits transferred him to Cincinnati to teach at St. Xavier Preparatory School.
 Carrell was named president of Purcell Mansion College for young boys in Alliance, Ohio, in 1851.